 Declaration

-2. Recently, some fraudsters have been impersonating our editorial office and sending emails to authors to extort various fees.
+2. Recently, some fraudsters have been impersonating our editorial office and sending emails to authors by sending letters to authors through email addresses such as qilinshou0713@163.com and 13643188379@163.com to extort various fees under various names such as random review of publication quality and download of proofs.
 Please note that the correct email address for our journal is hnndxb@henau.edu.cn.

 3. Our journal currently does not charge any review fees.
 However, we do charge a publication fee, which is required to be paid within one week of the receipt of relevant notification.
 If payment is not made on time, the publication of the article may be delayed or canceled.
 Authors not affiliated with Henan Agricultural University should pay via bank transfer, while internal transfers should be used by authors from our university.